Siniara/cifar10/README.md

 | **Test**       | **0.83**    | **0.52**   |

 [![conf_matrix.png](images/conf_matrix.png)](images/conf_matrix.png)

-83% accuracy is decent performance for such a small model.
-The current state of the art is Giant AmoebaNet with GPipe 99% accuracy, so Cifar10 is essentially solved, but the model has a billion parameters ([Ref](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems)).
+83% accuracy is decent for such a small model.
+The current state of the art is Giant AmoebaNet with GPipe, achieving 99% accuracy on CIFAR-10.
+So in practice, CIFAR-10 is essentially “solved.”
+However, that model has hundreds of millions of parameters, while this TinyVGG architecture has only around ~154k parameters. ([Ref](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems)).

-The model does worst on (in order from worst):
+The model performs worst on (in order from worst):
 - cats – confused with dogs
 - airplanes – confused with birds and ships
 - horses – confused with dogs and deer
 - dogs – confused with cats

-The model gets most confused between cats and dogs, and it's understandable, as sometimes they do look quite a like:
+The model gets most confused between cats and dogs, and it's understandable, as sometimes they do look quite alike:

 [![catndog.png](images/catndog.png)](images/catndog.png)

-Also, sometimes there can be data quality issues, can you tell that this is a ship?
+Also, sometimes there can be data quality issues; can you tell that this is a ship?

 [![ship](images/ship.png)](images/ship.png)

 ## Improvements